ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 When sending cookies form our server application over an HTTPS connection, we should enable the `secure` flag.
 Using the `secure` flag will ensure that the cookie request only be sent over an encrypted connection (HTTPS).

-For example, when setting a cookie using the popular Node,js web framework Epress, `secure` is an added cookie parameter:
+For example, when setting a cookie using the popular Node.js web framework Express, `secure` is an added cookie parameter:

 ```
 res.cookie('user', 'adam', { secure: true });